British India (band): Counter Culture EP and Guillotine (2006–2007)

 In 2005, the band met producer and future manager Glenn Goldsmith, who provided early demos to Australian producer Harry Vanda, Vanda agreed to finance and produce the band.

 In late 2005, the band recorded the four-track Counter Culture EP at Vanda's Flashpoint Studios in Sydney with Vanda and Goldsmith as producers.
 Promoted with the single "The Time", the EP made little impact, producing no label interest or radio airplay.

 In 2006, the band returned to Flashpoint to record their debut album Guillotine, again produced by Vanda and Goldsmith.
 After being shelved for several months due to lack of label interest, the album was eventually released independently through Flashpoint Music and Shock Records distribution.

 Guillotine was released on 30 June 2007 and included the singles "Black & White Radio", "Tie Up My Hands" and "Run the Red Light".
 This was followed by a successful Australian tour and festival appearances at Homebake festival and The Big Day Out.
 Triple J played the album extensively, and "Tie Up My Hands" and "Run The Red Light" charted in the Triple J Hottest 100 of that year.
-Guillotine was nominated for the 2007 J Awards, whilst British India won the Australian Independent Record (AIR) Award for Best New Artist.
+Guillotine was nominated for the 2007 J Awards.
+British India won the Australian Independent Record (AIR) Award for Best New Artist.

 Thieves (2008)

-Throughout 2007, British India continued to play shows and festivals whilst also writing material for their second album.
+In 2007, British India continued to play shows and festivals whilst writing material for their second album.
 In April 2008 they began recording their second album Thieves, again with Harry Vanda and Glenn Goldsmith at Flashpoint Studios in Sydney.
 Thieves peaked at #5 in the ARIA Album Charts.
 The first single, "I Said I'm Sorry" reached number 23 in Triple J's Hottest 100 for 2008.
 Thieves was nominated for Best Independent Album at the 2008 ARIA awards.